user-cube/devops-cheatsheet/docs/ci-cd/argocd/local-users.md

 <div markdown="block">
 {: .important }
-If you are using LDAP, you should consider using the [LDAP Integration Page](/devops-cheatsheet/docs/cicd/argocd/ldap-integration) and utilize LDAP Groups and Users instead. <br>
+If you are using LDAP, you should consider using the [LDAP Integration Page](/devops-cheatsheet/docs/cicd/argocd/ldap-integration) and utilize LDAP Groups and Users instead.
-This procedure has been replaced with LDAP user integrations.
-For more details, refer to the ArgoCD LDAP Integration page on confluence.
 </div>

 ## Table of Contents